NasaGeek/utexas-utilities/README.md

 ### With Android Studio
 It should be possible to build UT Utilities using Gradle and Android Studio with no additional configuration.
-Gradle support is due almost entirely to Henri Sweers' efforts. thanks!
+Gradle support is due almost entirely to [Henri Sweers'](https://github.com/pandanomic) efforts. thanks!
 If using Eclipse, see below.

 ### With Eclipse
 In order to compile this project in Eclipse you'll need to download and reference a few libraries:

 [ActionBarSherlock](http://actionbarsherlock.com/)
 [Google Play Services](http://developer.android.com/google/play-services/setup.html)
-[PanesLibrary](https://github.com/NasaGeek/Android-PanesLibrary) (this is custom fork, [but here's the original](https://github.com/cricklet/Android-PanesLibrary))
+[PanesLibrary](https://github.com/NasaGeek/Android-PanesLibrary) (that is a custom fork, [but here's the original](https://github.com/cricklet/Android-PanesLibrary))

 There are also a couple of 3rd party libraries necessary for building UTilities that *are already included*:
 [AndroidPlot](http://androidplot.com/)